Australia–Asia debating: Scoring

 In formal debating contexts speakers are scored according to three categories: Matter, Manner and Method.
 Matter is the category that assesses the content of a speaker's speech which includes the arguments and evidence that they present to support their team's side of the topic.
 Manner is the category that assesses the way in which a speaker presents their material and usually includes factors such as eye contact, gesturing and voice projection.
 Method is category that assesses the way in which a speaker structures their speech and includes factors such as dynamics (the way that a speaker responds to their opposition's strategy) and rebuttal.
 The specific assessment criteria of Matter, Manner and Method depends on the rules under which the debate is conducted.
 The score ranges that are used to score Matter, Manner and Method, again vary.
 Generally speaking the entire speech is scored out of a total of 100 points, with 40 points allocated to Matter and Manner respectively and 20 points allocated to Method.
 To allow consistency in scoring some programs have adopted another system derived from the 100 point system.
 This other system reduces the range of scores.
 Both Matter and Manner are reduced from 40 points to 32 points, with a minimum score of 28 points respectively.
 Method is reduced from 20 points to 16 points, with a minimum of 14 points.
 Thus the score range is 70 points to 80 points with an average of 75 points.
 Since there are three speakers on each team the team's score can range from 210 points to 240 points with an average of 225 points.
 The team that is victorious in a debate has a higher team score than their opposition.
-On the rare occasion that a team is not prepared for a debate or unable to attend the other team is automatically given maximum points.

 In the event that there are several rounds, teams generally are given a preparation time ranging from several weeks to half an hour.
 Debates where teams have less than a day to prepare are called Short Preparation or Impromptu debates.
 In these particular formats teams are usually restricted in the material that they have access to.
 In the event of restricted materials the speaking times may be shortened.
-Short Preparation debates are used in some programs as several debates are held on the same day, while others where rounds are held on different days over a longer period of time have Short Preparation debates in one or more of the rounds to complement the prepared debates.
+Impromptu debates are used in some programs as several debates are held on the same day, while others where rounds are held on different days over a longer period of time have Impromptu debates in one or more of the rounds to complement the prepared debates.
 Some programs call the day on which several debating rounds are held "Gala Day".